Skip to Main Content

 Pennsylvania

-Pennsylvania drivers pay an average of $26 more per year for full coverage car insurance than the average U.S. driver.
-Pennsylvania has a low rate of accident fatalities and uninsured motorists, but high population density and cost of living likely bring average rates up.
+Pennsylvania drivers pay an average of 1 percent more per year for full coverage car insurance than the average U.S. driver.
+Pennsylvania’s high population density drive average rates up, but its low rate of accident fatalities and uninsured drivers balance it out.
+Most Pennsylvania drivers adhere to the state’s insurance laws, as it has the sixth-lowest recorded number of uninsured drivers.

 Avg. premium for full coverage $ /yr Best car insurance in Pennsylvania